deepgenomics/GenomeKit/docs/quickstart.rst

 Data, such as assemblies, annotations, tracks, etc, are stored in custom-built binary files.

 These files back GenomeKit objects and are required to query the genomic sequences and locations you are interested in.
 APIs for building these files are provided as part of the API.

+``starter/build.sh`` is a bash script that builds a few assemblies and annotations and places them in the local data directory, to get you started.
+It also serves as a good example of how to build your own data files.

-A selection of pre-built data files is provided in a public Google Cloud Storage bucket, which is set as the default data source.
+A larger selection of pre-built data files is provided in a public Google Cloud Storage bucket, which is set as the default data source.

 The bucket is configured with `"requester pays" <https://cloud.google.com/storage/docs/requester-pays>`__ enabled, so you will need to `set up your GCloud credentials <https://cloud.google.com/sdk/docs/authorizing>`__